AKORA-Studios/Calq/README.md

 Note: This project uses [SwiftLint](https://github.com/realm/SwiftLint) to ensure a readble code style.

-### Structure idk
+### Project Structure

-- Every View that does stuff ideally should have its own viewmodel'; (https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel)
+- Every View/Screen ideally should have its own viewmodel [Look here](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel)
-- Every Screen with a Viewmodel should have its own Folder
+- Every Screen Class (like Settings for exmple) with its Viewmodels and Subscreens should have its own Folder
-- Reusable Views should have their own file in /lib
+- Reusable Views should have their own file in ```/lib```
-- Screens should be in /Screens
+- Screens should be in /Screens, Tests in Tests etc.
+- Changes to the CoreData Model: bump the model version and if needed create a mapping Model

 ## Feature Requests